 A Doctor of Podiatric Medicine (DPM) specializes in the prevention, diagnosis and treatment of foot and ankle disorders resulting from injury or disease.
 A DPM makes independent judgments, prescribes medications and performs surgery.
 Specific job duties include diagnosing foot ailments, treating deformities of the foot, treating foot conditions, fitting of corrective orthotic devices, and referring patients to other physicians when symptoms observed in the feet indicate disorders such as diabetes, arthritis, heart disease, or kidney disease.
 Most podiatrists have a solo practice, although more are forming group practices with other podiatrists or health practitioners.
 Some specialize in surgery, orthopedics, primary care, or public health.
 Besides these board-certified specialties, podiatrists may practice a subspecialty such as sports medicine, pediatrics, dermatology, radiology, geriatrics, or diabetic foot care.
-According to a survey by the Bureau of Labor Statistics, in 2018, the mean annual wage for podiatrists was $129,550.
+According to the Bureau of Labor Statistics, in 2020, the median annual wage for podiatrists was $134,300.

 Colleges of podiatric medicine consist of a 4 year program whose core curriculum is similar to that in other schools of medicine.
 During the first 2 years, students receive classroom instruction in basic sciences, including anatomy, chemistry, pathology, and pharmacology.
 Third and fourth-year students have clinical rotations in private practices, hospitals, and clinics.
 Graduates are required to complete two years of hospital residency, including a year of surgery.
 Residency programs last from 2 to 3 years.
 Residents also serve clinical rotations in anesthesiology, internal medicine, pathology, radiology, emergency medicine, and orthopedic and general surgery.